luqmanMohammed/eventsrunner-k8s-sensor/README.md

     ]
 }
 ```
-- eventType: Type of the event
+- `eventType`: Type of the event
-- ruleID: Identifier of the rule that was triggered
+- `ruleID`: Identifier of the rule that was triggered
-- objects: List of objects that triggered the event
+- `objects`: List of objects that triggered the event
-    - ADDED: The object that was added
+    - `ADDED`: The object that was added
-    - MODIFIED: Pre-update object will be stored at index 0 and post-update object at index 1
+    - `MODIFIED`: Pre-update object will be stored at index 0 and post-update object at index 1
-    - DELETED: The object that was deleted
+    - `DELETED`: The object that was deleted

 Specific executor can be configured using the `ExecutorType` ([configurable](#31-sensor-configuration)) config.